-- 6.1 Consultation on this draft policy includes the following groups:
+- 6.1 Consultation on this draft policy has included the following groups through a formal six-week consultation exercise over July/August 2024:

 - Cabinet Members and Portfolio Holders

-- Members of the Tenants Voice
+- Members of the Tenant Voice

-- Members of the ASB Scrutiny Group
+- Members of the ASB Tenant Scrutiny Group

-- Council Teams, including Housing, Community Safety, Youth Offending Services, Public Protection

-- Tenants registered to receive housing news bulletins

-- Partner Agencies.

-EGov delivery bulletins, social media alerts and publication on the council's website, will be used to promote the consultation exercise, to encourage the general public and other partners to provide their feedback.

-At the end of the consultation period the feedback received will be considered and where possible will inform and shape the final ASB policy.
+- Council Teams, including Housing, Community Safety, Youth Offending Services, Public Protection - Tenants registered to receive housing news bulletins - Partner Agencies. - 6.2 EGov delivery bulletins, social media alerts and publication on the council's website, were used to promote the consultation exercise, to encourage the general public and other partners to provide their feedback. - 6.3 At the end of the consultation period the feedback received has been considered to further develop the final ASB policy.